 To add a new element to the "Message" block, click "Add" and select the necessary element.

-Delete an element with the bin button, move it up and down with the arrow buttons or duplicate with the copy button.
+Delete an element with the bin button, move it up and down with the arrow buttons.
 The buttons appear when you pause a mouse pointer on an element.

 It allows linking another flow to the one you are creating.
 Drag the "Flow" block to the editor and link it to a button or a quick reply which will trigger this flow.
 In the "Flow" panel open the "Start another flow" drop-down menu and select the flow you want to add.

 It is a flow block which is not visible to a subscriber.
 It can be configured to open a chat with an admin or unsubscribe a subscriber from chatbot campaigns.

 To add an action to a flow drag the block to the editor.
 Select "Open the chat" or "Unsubscribe from bot" in the "Action" panel.

 Link the action block to a button or a quick reply, which will trigger this action.